 Thermoplastic Polyvinyl Chloride (PVC)

-PVC is another extensively used plastic in CNC machining and other mass production methods.
-Its standout quality is its sturdiness and resistance to chemicals, corrosion, and even flames.
-It is cheap to use, making it a suitable material for limited budgets.
+PVC is another plastic extensively used in CNC machining.
+Its standout qualities include its sturdiness and chemical, corrosion, and fire resistance.
+It is cheap to use, making it a suitable material for limited-budget projects.

 - Electronics housing